Belvedere College

+Belvedere College S.J. is a fee-paying voluntary secondary school for boys in Dublin, Ireland.

+Formally established in 1832 at Hardwicke Street in north inner city Dublin, the school was later moved to Belvedere House in 1841 and it is for this building that the school is named.
+It remains in the same location as of 2025.

+The school has numerous notable alumni in the arts, politics, sports, science, business and religion.

+Belvedere College also forms the setting for part of James Joyce's semi-autobiographical novel A Portrait of the Artist as a Young Man.

 History

-Belvedere owes its origins to the efforts of John Austin who opened primary and secondary schools off Fishamble Street in 1750.
+Belvedere owes its origins to the efforts of John Austin who opened primary and secondary schools at Saul's Court off Fishamble Street in 1750.
 The Society of Jesus has been active in the area around Hardwicke Street since 1790.
-They founded St Francis Xavier's College in the disused Poor Clare convent on Hardwicke Street with nine students in 1832, three years after Catholic emancipation.
-In 1841, the Jesuits purchased Belvedere House on neighbouring Great Denmark Street, which gave the school its name.
-George Augustus Rochfort (1738–1814), who became the second Earl of Belvedere in 1774, built Belvedere House, whose interior decoration was carried out by Michael Stapleton, a leading stucco craftsman of his time.
+They founded St Francis Xavier's College in the disused Poor Clares convent on Hardwicke Street with nine students in 1832, three years after Catholic emancipation.
+In 1841, the Jesuits purchased Belvedere House on neighbouring Great Denmark Street, which gave the moved school its new name.
+George Augustus Rochfort (1738–1814), who became the second Earl of Belvedere in 1774, built Belvedere House in the 1770s, whose interior decoration was carried out by Michael Stapleton, a leading stucco craftsman of his time.

-Belvedere was caught up in the events of the 1916 Rising, when the British military opened fire at the Jesuit residence.Oliver Murphy, The cruel clouds of war : a book of the sixty-eight former pupils and teachers of Belvedere College S.J. who lost their lives in the military conflicts of the 20th century, (Dublin, 2003) The Jesuits at Belvedere and the neighbouring Gardiner Street Community helped the wounded and distributed food across the locality.
+Belvedere was caught up in the events of the 1916 Easter Rising, when it was struck by British artillery shells.
+The Jesuits at Belvedere and the neighbouring Gardiner Street Community helped the wounded and distributed food across the locality.

-In February 2012 Chinese Politburo member and future paramount leader Xi Jinping visited the college as part of his visit to Ireland for a special reception in the O'Reilly theatre.
-An annual exchange with a Jesuit school in Hong Kong was the catalyst for this visit.
+In February 2012 Chinese Politburo member and future paramount leader Xi Jinping visited the college as part of his visit to Ireland for a special reception and performance of Riverdance in the O'Reilly theatre.
+An annual exchange with a Jesuit school in Hong Kong was one of the catalysts for this visit.